St Patrick's Athletic F.C.: Stephen Kenny era (May 2024–present)

 The 2025 season saw Pats go on another European run, as their UEFA Conference League campaign saw them beat Lithuanian side Hegelmann 1–0 at home and 2–0 away which become the club's record away victory in Europe, then beating Estonian club Nõmme Kalju 1–0 at home then drawing 2–2 away in the second leg after extra time to send them through.
 The Third Qualifying Round saw them face Turkish giants Beşiktaş, in which they found themselves 4–0 down at half time in the first leg at Tallaght Stadium, then won the second half by a goal, before remarkably taking a 2–0 lead at Beşiktaş Stadium in the second leg to narrow the aggregate deficit to just 1 goal with 48 minutes of the tie left, before eventually being defeated 3–2 on the night and 7–3 on aggregate.
 Kenny's first full season with the club proved to be a disappointment overall, despite having the most clean sheets and least goals conceded in the league, they missed out on a European place by finishing in 5th place, lost to bottom of the table Cork City in the Semi Final of the FAI Cup and were defeated by First Division side Dundalk in the Final of the Leinster Senior Cup.

+In June 2026, goalkeeper Joseph Anang was called up to the Ghana squad for the 2026 FIFA World Cup, making him the club's first ever current player to be called up to the tournament.
+That same month, Kian Leavy was called up to the senior Republic of Ireland squad for a friendly away to Canada, becoming the first current Pat's player to be called up in 55 years, since Noel Campbell in 1971 and was capped after coming off the bench in a 1–1 draw.